After many restarts and dismal failures I did it ; Legendary Ironman XCOM 2 complete!

 Also here’s a guide for War of the Chosen (the latest XCOM2 expansion).

 The Two Basic Principles

 Rule 1: RNG is not your friend

-I remember reading in one of the old AD&D manuals about how generally the players are stronger than the monsters they fight and so anything that increases randomness makes the game harder for the players.
+I remember reading in one of the old AD&D manuals about how generally the players are stronger than the monsters and so anything that increases randomness makes the game harder for the players.